microsoft/aksworkshop/README.md

 This is the repository for the Azure Kubernetes Service (AKS) Workshop website.
 For the full workshop experience, go to <https://aksworkshop.io>

+Feel free to open Issues with requests for new topics or challenges.

 ## Technology

 - The website is statically built using Jekyll and you’ll find the different pages inside the `_entries` folder